-In the default configuration and in analog mode, if the overcurrent detection trips the OCP comparator, the IR38064 goes into a constant current limiting mode for 8 cycles and then goes into hiccup mode.
+In the default configuration and in analog mode, if the overcurrent detection trips the OCP comparator, the IR38063 goes into a hiccup mode after 8 current limit cycles.
+In order to put the part into hiccup, a total of 8 current limited cycles in needed.
+If the device sees 6 consecutive cycles without an overcurrent condition it resets the 8 cycle counter.
 The hiccup is performed by de-asserting the internal Enable signal to the analog and power conversion circuitry and holding it low for 20 ms.